Seeing Like a State

 Seeing Like a State: How Certain Schemes to Improve the Human Condition Have Failed is a book by James C. Scott critical of a system of beliefs he calls high modernism, that centers on governments' overconfidence in the ability to design and operate society in accordance with purported scientific laws.

-The book makes an argument that states seek to force "legibility" on their subjects by homogenizing them and creating standards that simplify pre-existing, natural, diverse social arrangements.
+The book makes an argument that states seek to force administrative legibility on their subjects by homogenizing them and creating standards that simplify pre-existing, natural, diverse social arrangements.
 Examples include the introduction of family names, censuses, uniform languages, and standard units of measurement.
 While such innovations aim to facilitate state control and economies of scale, Scott argues that the eradication of local differences and silencing of local expertise can have adverse effects.

 The book was first published in March 1998, with a paperback version appearing in February 1999.